-Getting to Yeouido World Night Market: Take Subway Line 5 to Yeouinaru Station.
+Getting there: Take Subway Line 5 to Yeouinaru Station.
 Take Exit 2 and walk about 600 metres northwest along Yeouidong-ro to the market.

 Dongdaemun Design Plaza Youth Runaway Market

-Getting to Dongdaemun Design Plaza Youth Runaway Market: Hop on Subway Line 2/4/5, to Dongdaemun History & Culture Park Station.
+Getting there: Hop on Subway Line 2/4/5, to Dongdaemun History & Culture Park Station.
 Exit 1 or 2 will put you just outside the market.

 Cheonggyecheon Time Slip Market

-With a funky name like Cheonggyecheon Time Slip Market, you know that you’re going to see some interesting stuff at this unique Seoul night market.
-Some of the city’s most atmospheric night market scenes unfold here as the Cheonggyecheon Stream is lit up with dokkaebi lights (goblin lights).
+With a funky name like Cheonggyecheon Time Slip Market, you know you’ll see some interesting stuff here.
+Some of the city’s most atmospheric evening scenes unfold here as the Cheonggyecheon Stream is lit up with dokkaebi lights (goblin lights).

-Getting to Cheonggyecheon Time Slip Market: Take Subway Line 1 to Jonggak Station.
+Getting there: Take Subway Line 1 to Jonggak Station.
 Exit 5 is about 80 metres north of the market.

 Banpo Romantic Moonlight Market

-Bring your main squeeze down to the Banpo Romantic Moonlight Market, a Seoul night market is every bit as lovely as it sounds.
-Set in a fantastic riverside location, there’s a whole lot here for couples to rejoice over from a delicious selection of international food to soft acoustic guitar and jazz performances.
+Bring your main squeeze down to the Banpo Romantic Moonlight Market.
+This Seoul night market is every bit as lovely as it sounds.

-Getting to Banpo Romantic Moonlight Market: Take Line 3/7/9 to Express Bus Terminal Station.
+Getting there: Take Line 3/7/9 to Express Bus Terminal Station.
 From Exit 8-1 or 8-2 it’s about 10 minutes by foot to the market via Sinbanpo-ro and Banpo-daero.

 Myeongdong Night Market

-Although it’s most famous as one of the best shopping districts in Seoul by day (and filled with some of the top-rated hotels in Seoul), Myeongdong continues to impress as the sun dips below the city.
+Although it’s most famous as one of the most popular shopping districts in Seoul by day (and filled with some of the top-rated hotels in Seoul), Myeongdong continues to impress as the sun dips below the city.

-From about 5pm onward, the main street of Myeongdong fills up with food stalls where you can find all the favourite Korean fixin’s from tteokbokki and fried Korean chicken to gyerangbbang (Korean egg bread) and the less traditional “tornado potato.”
+From about 5 pm onward, the main street of Myeongdong fills up with food stalls.
+Here you can find all the favourite Korean fixin’s from tteokbokki and fried Korean chicken to gyerangbbang (Korean egg bread) and the less traditional “tornado potato.”

-Getting to Myeongdong Night Market: Grab a train on Subway Line 4 to Myeong-dong Station.
-Exits 6 & 7 are closest to Myeongdong Shopping Street where you can start to dig into all the top Myeongdong attractions.
+Getting here: Grab a train on Subway Line 4 to Myeong-dong Station.
+Exits 6 & 7 are closest to Myeongdong Shopping Street, where you can start to dig into all the top Myeongdong attractions.

 Noryangjin Fish Market

-I know that not everyone will get on board with a visit to Noryangjin Fish Market.
-But if you can stomach the strong smells and sight of sometimes oddly disturbing sea creatures, visiting this traditional market in Seoul will be one of the most memorable experiences in your Korea itinerary.
+Not everyone will get on board with a visit to Noryangjin Fish Market.
+But if you can stomach the strong smells and sight of sometimes oddly disturbing sea creatures, visiting this traditional market will be one of the most memorable experiences in your South Korea itinerary.

 Not just a night market, Noryangjin Fish Market operates 24 hours a day with activity buzzing at all hours of the day.
-One of the best times to visit the market is in the wee morning hours when the fish auction draws a group of over-caffeinated energetic wholesalers who try their luck at getting their hands on the day’s best catches.
+One of the best times to visit the market is in the wee morning hours.
+Before the crack of dawn, a fish auction draws a group of over-caffeinated wholesalers who try their luck at getting their hands on the day’s finest catches.

-At whatever time of day you visit Noryangjin Fish Market, all the world’s edible (and maybe not-so edible) marine life makes an appearance.
-You’ll see everything here: shrimp, crab, squid, stingray, octopus, mackerel, tuna, lobster, clams, mussels etc.
+At whatever time of day you visit Noryangjin Fish Market, all the world’s edible (and maybe not-so-edible) marine life makes an appearance.
+You’ll see everything here: shrimp, crab, squid, stingray, octopus, mackerel, tuna, lobster, clams, mussels, and more.

-Got an instant hankering from fresh seafood?
-Buy something that catches your eye and head to the second floor to find a restaurant that will prepare a fresh meal with your newest catch.
+Got an instant hankering for fresh seafood?
+Buy something that catches your eye and head to the second floor.
+Many restaurants here will prepare you a fresh meal with your newest catch.

-Getting to Noryangjin Fish Market: Take Subway Line 1 to Noryangjin Station.
+Getting there: Take Subway Line 1 to Noryangjin Station.
 Follow signs for Exit 1 and walk over the tracks (about 100 metres) using the bridge.
 Go downstairs to enter the fish market.